rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 For the initial roll out of the feature, only normal dependencies, not build or dev dependencies, will be allowed to include explicit stdlib dependencies.
 It will also be illegal to replace a crate with a stdlib dependency as that would allow the prior rule to be circumvented.

+Finally, an explicit `stdlib = false` will, at least initially, also be prohibited.
+Firstly, a valid reason for the user to want a create that must *not* the standard library has not been demonstrated.
+Secondly, exactly which crates constitute the standard library is not completely decided---perhaps someday official rust-lang crates currently on crates.io will be deemed part of the standard library.

 ## Implicit dependencies

 For backwards compatibility, Cargo must inject such standard library dependencies for existing packages.